Beechwood, Merseyside: Governance

 Beechwood is within the parliamentary constituency of Birkenhead.
 The current Member of Parliament is Mick Whitley, a Labour representative.
 He has been the MP since 2019.

 At local government level, the estate is incorporated into the Bidston and St James Ward of the Metropolitan Borough of Wirral, in the metropolitan county of Merseyside.
 It is represented on Wirral Metropolitan Borough Council by three councillors.

 The most recent local elections took place on 6 May 2021.

 Local amenities

-Beechwood is served by the Post Office, a community library, a recreation centre, a social club, a children's centre and a health centre.
+Beechwood is served by the Post Office, a social club, a children's centre and a health centre.

 The estate has a small shopping area.
-Beechwood originally had five public houses: 'Seven Stiles' (its name was changed to 'The Fender' and after closure it became a children's nursery), 'The Windmill' (closed and demolished after a fire), 'Buccaneer' (it was renamed 'The Fender' before being closed and demolished), 'One O'clock Gun' (closed and subsequently demolished) and 'The Corsair' (closed and demolished after a fire).
+Beechwood originally had five public houses: 'Seven Stiles' (its name was changed to 'The Fender' and after closure it became a children's nursery named Jack & Jills (to eventually be bought by Partou)), 'The Windmill' (closed and demolished after a fire), 'Buccaneer' (it was renamed 'The Fender' before being closed and demolished), 'One O'clock Gun' (closed and subsequently demolished) and 'The Corsair' (closed and demolished after a fire).
 'The Windmill', named after the nearby Bidston Windmill on Bidston Hill, was the final public house on the estate to close.

 There are two churches, the modern Roman Catholic church, which is St. Paul's, and the small, modern Beechwood Chapel which is an independent church.